thatrevguy/windows_firewall/README.md

 Determines inbound policy for all profiles.
 If not included, module will assume that inbound policy is BlockInbound.
 Valid values are 'AllowInbound' and 'BlockInbound'.

 #####`out_policy`
 Determines outbound policy for all profiles.
-If not included, module will assume that inbound policy is AllowOutbound.
+If not included, module will assume that outbound policy is AllowOutbound.
 Valid values are 'AllowOutbound' and 'BlockOutbound'.

 #####`networks`
 Determines what variable name is used to load firewall rules from hiera.